Sedocan87/carejournal/BLUEPRINT.md

 Implementation:

-Build a ListView.builder to display entries fetched from the database.
+-   **Done:** Build a ListView.builder with ExpansionTiles to display entries fetched from the database.

-Create a Floating Action Button that opens a dialog to select the entry type.
+-   **Done:** Create a Floating Action Button that opens a dedicated "Add Entry" screen.

-Develop separate, simple input forms for each entry type.

-For photos, use image_picker and save the image to the app's private directory obtained via path_provider.
-Store the file path in the database.
+-   **Done:** On the "Add Entry" screen, a dropdown allows users to select the entry type ('Note', 'Symptom', 'Photo').
+-   **Done:** For 'Symptom' entries, UI elements for severity (slider) and location (text field) are available.
+-   **Done:** For 'Photo' entries, use image_picker to select an image and store its path.
+-   **Done:** A search bar is implemented to filter the timeline.

-Feature 2: "Doctor's Report" Generator
+Feature 2: "Doctor's Report" Generator (Done)
 The app's killer feature.
 It generates a clean, professional PDF summary on-device.

 Implementation:

-Create a UI where the user can select specific entries to include (using the report_tag flag) or select a date range.
+-   **Done:** The user can export all data to PDF or CSV from the main menu.

-On "Generate," query the local database for the relevant log_entries.
+-   **Done:** On "Generate," query the local database for the relevant log_entries.

-Use the pdf package to construct the document.
+-   **Done:** Use the pdf package to construct the document.

-Create a title page with the patient's name (stored in non-sensitive shared_preferences) and the date range.

-Iterate through the query results, using the pdf package's widget-like components (pw.Column, pw.Text, pw.Table) to format each entry chronologically.

-Save the generated PDF to a temporary directory using path_provider.

-Use share_plus to let the user share or save the file.
+-   **Done:** Use share_plus to let the user share or save the file.

+Feature 3: Data Visualization (Done)
+A dashboard screen to help users visualize their health data.

+Implementation:

+-   **Done:** A "Dashboard" screen is accessible from the timeline.
+-   **Done:** It fetches all 'symptom' entries.
+-   **Done:** It uses the fl_chart package to display a line chart of symptom severity over time.

+Feature 4: Secure Backup and Restore (Done)
+A secure, user-controlled backup and restore mechanism.

+Implementation:

+-   **Done:** "Backup" and "Restore" options are available in the main menu.
+-   **Done:** Backups are encrypted with a user-provided password using the `encrypt` package.
+-   **Done:** The `share_plus` package is used to export the encrypted backup file.
+-   **Done:** The `file_picker` package is used to import a backup file for restoration.
+-   **Done:** The app prompts the user to restart after a successful restore.

-Feature 3: Data Management & Accessibility
+Feature 5: Data Management & Accessibility
 Empowering users with control and ensuring the app is usable by everyone.

 Data Export:

-Provide an "Export All Data to CSV" button in settings.
+-   **Done:** Provide "Export All Data to CSV" and "Export to PDF" buttons in the main menu.

-Query all data from the database, format it into a List<List<String>>, and use the to_csv package to generate the file.

-Use share_plus for exporting.

 Accessibility (A11y): This is a top priority for the target audience.

-Semantic Labels: Wrap all IconButtons and non-obvious UI elements in a Semantics widget with a clear, descriptive label for screen readers.

-Contrast: Ensure all text and UI elements meet a minimum contrast ratio of 4.5:1 against their background.

-Touch Targets: All buttons, toggles, and interactive elements must have a minimum size of 48x48dp.

-Text Scaling: The UI must be responsive and remain usable when the user increases the system font size.

-Cognitive Load: Keep the UI simple, with clear navigation and one primary action per screen.
+-   **Partially Done:** The app respects system font size scaling and has good contrast with the light/dark themes.
+Further auditing is required.

 4. Phased Implementation Plan
 This is a suggested timeline for a solo developer or small team.

-Phase 1: Foundation & Core Logic (4 Weeks)
+Phase 1: Foundation & Core Logic (Done)

-Week 1: Project setup, all dependencies added, Git repository initialized.
+-   **Done:** Project setup, all dependencies added, Git repository initialized.

-Week 2-3: Implement the secure database architecture.
+-   **Done:** Implement the secure database architecture.
 Create a DatabaseHelper class that handles key generation/retrieval (flutter_secure_storage) and database initialization/encryption (sqflite_sqlcipher).
 Define all data models.

-Week 4: Build the main timeline UI and the forms for adding/editing basic log entries (text-based only).
+-   **Done:** Build the main timeline UI and the forms for adding/editing basic log entries.

-Phase 2: Feature Expansion (4 Weeks)
+Phase 2: Feature Expansion (Done)

-Week 5-6: Implement the "Doctor's Report" PDF generation and sharing functionality.
+-   **Done:** Implement the "Doctor's Report" PDF generation and sharing functionality.

-Week 7: Add the photo journal feature, including image capture/selection and storage.
+-   **Done:** Add the photo journal feature.

-Week 8: Implement the full data export to CSV feature.
+-   **Done:** Implement the full data export to CSV feature.
+-   **Done:** Implement search and filtering.
+-   **Done:** Implement data visualization.
+-   **Done:** Implement secure backup and restore.

-Phase 3: Polish & Testing (3 Weeks)
+Phase 3: Polish & Testing (In Progress)

+-   **In Progress:** UI/UX refinement, adding animations, and ensuring a smooth user flow.
-Week 9-10: Conduct a full accessibility audit.
+-   **To Do:** Conduct a full accessibility audit.
 Implement all necessary Semantics, check contrast ratios, and test with TalkBack and VoiceOver.

-Week 11: UI/UX refinement, adding animations, and ensuring a smooth user flow.
-Implement the optional biometric app lock.
+-   **To Do:** Implement the optional biometric app lock.

-Phase 4: Deployment (2 Weeks)
+Phase 4: Deployment (To Do)

-Week 12: Write the plain-language privacy policy.
+-   **To Do:** Write the plain-language privacy policy.
 Prepare App Store and Google Play Store listings.

-Week 13: Final round of testing on physical devices.
+-   **To Do:** Final round of testing on physical devices.
 Beta test with a small group of target users if possible.
 Submit for review.

 5. Privacy Policy Requirements
 Even though the app does not collect user data, a privacy policy is required by the app stores.
 The policy must be easily accessible within the app and on the store listing.

 Key points to include: